cocoa-xu/uwu_blog/posts/embed_phoenix_templates.md

 After I wrote my first ever blog in Phoenix, I was thinking about what interesting things I can experiment with it.
 And here it is!

 As you can see, this page has a `<details>` element at the top, and that is the HEEx template for this post.
-So, yes, I wrote the HEEx template inside a markdown file, compile it on-the-fly, and outputs itself in the rendered page!
+So, yes, I wrote the HEEx template inside a markdown file, compile it on-the-fly, and output itself in the rendered page!

 Let's see how I made this possible.